Get 80% off your plan for your first 3 months*

 "Personalised workout plans that fit your schedule, not the other way around."

-Why it works: emphasises customisation, addresses the common barrier of time constraints, and puts the customer's needs first.
+Why it works: it emphasises customisation, addresses the common barrier of time constraints, and puts the customer's needs first.

 How to create your value proposition